Otumian-empire/swift-python/exercise23.md

 ### Local repository

-When the project is created on our local server and we want it under version control, we do the following:
+When the project is or would be created on our local server and we want it under version control, we do the following:

 - change directory into the folder of interest, `cd project_root_dir`
-- then do, `git init` - to start git
+- then do, `git init` - to initialize git

 A `.git` folder will be created at the root of the parent folder.